cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ## Wave 2

 Wave 2 was first deployed on April 15, 2020.
-This was replaced by Wave 3, but some responses still arrive from respondents who received a link before Wave 3 was deployed.
+Some Wave 1 responses were received after this date from respondents who received a link before Wave 2 was deployed.

-* [Survey text and
+* [Wave 2 text and
   coding](waves/Survey_of_COVID-Like_Illness_-_TODEPLOY__-_US_Expansion.pdf)
   (PDF)
-* [Survey text and
+* [Wave 2 text and
   coding](waves/Survey_of_COVID-Like_Illness_-_TODEPLOY__-_US_Expansion.docx)
   (Word)